Life Science

 Job Title Name Research Field Specialty Master’s Course in Charge

-Associate Professor Azumi, Takuya Computer science Our research focuses on system software technologies such as real-time systems, model-based development, and operating systems, and middleware for embedded systems.
+Professor Azumi, Takuya Computer science Our research focuses on system software technologies such as real-time systems, model-based development, and operating systems, and middleware for embedded systems.
 As an application example, we are working on the research and development of a fully automated driving system.
 Information and Computer Science

 Professor Uchida, Atsushi Mathematical informatics Chaotic phenomena in lasers and their applications to information-communication technologies are studied.
 Main research topics are in the following: optical secure communication using chaotic lasers, information security system, ultrafast physical random number generation, chaos synchronization and consistency, optical reservoir computing for artificial intelligence, and decision making using photonics.
 Information and Computer Science